 The lifting unit is made from metal sections joined with electro-welding and travels along the mast while being held in drive-motion by a series of small wheels on the border of the mast's rails made adjustable by eccentric pins.
-The motion is guaranteed by mesh of gear (1) with the rack which is welded to the mast.
-Two safety hooks, placed under the gears, have the function of preventing the lifting unit from coming out of its drive mechanism and plunging down should the pin of one or more small sliding wheels happen to break, or if the cabin goes past the last mast installed due to a fault in the loading unit's control system.
+The motion is guaranteed by mesh of gear with the rack which is welded to the mast.
+A safety hook (1), placed opposite the motor, have the function of preventing the lifting unit from coming out of its drive mechanism and plunging down should the pin of one or more small sliding wheels happen to break, or if the cabin goes past the last mast installed due to a fault in the loading unit's control system.

-All the machine's systems of movement, control and safety are installed on the lifting unit; the safety hooks (2), the driving rollers (3), the safety brake system (4), the gear-motors (5), and all the safety and control devices such as the stop switch (6) used when going up, the switch (7) used when going down, the switch (8) used to stop at three meters from the ground, the safety or overtravel switch (9), the mast presence switch (10) and the magnetic sensor (11) to automatically stop at a floor level (more detailed information is found further on in this manual).
+All the machine's systems of movement, control and safety are installed on the lifting unit; the safety hooks (1), the guiding rollers (2), the safety brake system (3), the gear-motors (4), and all the safety and control devices such as the stop switch (5) used when going up, the switch (6) used when going down, the safety or overtravel switch (7), the switch (8) used to stop at three meters from the ground, the magnetic sensor (10) to automatically stop at a floor level (more detailed information is found further on in this manual), and the mast presence switch (9).
 The lifting unit is protected against any corrosion by means of varnishing.